Beccallerina/virtual-assistants-in-families/README.md

                       # >> Factor 1 holding item 1 => parent only usage
                       # >> Factor 2 holding items 2 and 3 => child (co)usage

-                      #confirming this with a CFA is problematic because one factor is defined by just one item and, thus, the model will not be identified
+                      #confirming this with a CFA is problematic because one factor is defined by just one item and, thus, the model will not be identified; also this scale does not represent an existing multiple-item scale
                       #but this supports the correlation results for the ICU levels and the fact that we distinguish between used by parents only vs. used by child in any way (variable: current usage)